Docker Hub Feed Widget for Website. No-code - Poper

 Pick a layout and brand it

-Choose Image catalog, Pull-count hero, Tag history list, Dockerfile preview, Multi-arch matrix, or Org gallery.
-Tweak colors, typography, badge style, and the install command syntax.
+Choose Default, Grid, or List.
+Tweak colors, typography, badge style, visible metadata, and the install command copy.

-Layout picker showing 6 Docker Hub widget layouts (Image Catalog, Pull-count Hero, Tag History, Multi-arch Matrix, Dockerfile Preview, Org Gallery) plus brand controls for primary color, pull-count format, install command, and badges
+Layout picker showing Docker Hub widget layouts Default, Grid, and List plus brand controls for primary color, pull-count format, install command, and badges

 3. 03